Forwardslash-development/katas/README.md

 ## Kata repo instructions

-Take your shoes off before you get on the matt
+Take your shoes off before you get on the mat.

 ```javascript
 yarn install